bparanj/crystal/electronics/design/discrete-active-device.md

 Need diagram from active.
 Need diagrsm for power gain and all the concepts explained in this article.

-Key characteristics of discrete active devices:
+characteristics of discrete active devices:

 1. Power gain: They can increase the power of a signal.